-Fergus Hardie is Managing Director of successful 3rd generation, Glasgow business, Hardie Polymers.
+Fergus Hardie is Chairman of successful 3rd generation, Glasgow business, Hardie Polymers.
 Established in 1924, they supply vital plastic raw materials to key manufacturing industries across the UK for the automotive, aerospace, medical and defence sectors.

 A well-known and respected figure within the Scottish and UK Plastics Industries, which directly employ 182,000 people, Fergus has always championed the cause for local manufacturing.
 Past President of the Scottish Plastics & Rubber Association and a longstanding, active member of the British Plastics Federation in London.